NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

 >
 > Similarly, when you open a network socket, it is also represented by an integer and it is called Socket Descriptor.
 I hope you understand.

+In Unix-like operating systems, such as RISC, file descriptor 0 is input, file descriptor 1 is output and file descriptor 2 is for error.

 ## Notes of Every Lectures

 ### Lecture 1